fj23eslaonda/sandbar_detection_using_average_images/README.md

   <img src="figs/example_ave_img.png"  width="600" />
 </p>
 <p align="center">
-    <em>Figure 1: To identify the coordinates of square part of original image.</em>
+    <em>Figure 1: Example of the identification of the coordinates of square part on original image.</em>
 </p>

 **Folders**